-Turning Point - Freedom Center for Women Philosophy
+Turning Point Treatment Center

 Turning Point Treatment Center's philosophy is based on the fact that addiction is a disease and utilizes a clinical model to treat the individual.
 Shortly after admission, an assessment is completed to determine the level of care appropriate for the client.
 Based on the assessment, a treatment plan is developed with the client that allows the client to recognize the severity of his or her addiction, gain knowledge of addiction and recovery, identify and deal with issues that may block ongoing recovery, and utilize available support for ongoing recovery.

 12-StepThe term “12 Step Program” describes a way to recover from addiction that is based on the model developed by Alcoholics Anonymous.
 Many drug and alcohol treatment centers base their treatment on 12 steps – the first three of which are situational, the next four addressing the practical issues created by the addiction, followed by two steps focused on making amends for hurting others.
 Steps 10 and 11 involve a deeper examination of the previous steps and the final step is focused on helping others avoid and recover from addiction.

 Family ProgramResearch shows that the odds of successful, sustained recovery from addiction are far higher when family members and loved ones are involved in treatment.
 Drug and alcohol addiction often have genetic roots, whether related to substance abuse, mental illness or both.
 Family dynamics also play a role and, often, family members are the first to realize a loved one has developed an addiction.
 Also, it’s important for family members to understand and embrace the lifestyle changes that are required to sustain recovery.